sychh/sychh.github.io/_pages/about.md

 ======
 *   Sep,2025.
 Paper accepted to EMNLP HCI+NLP Workshop'25: Towards Human-Centered RegTech.
 Gonna head to Suzhou to see the gardens ~
 *   April,2025.
 Paper accepted to FAcct'25: A Day in Their Shoes.
 Thanks and congratulations to all my co-authors!
 *   Sep,2024.
-Two Paper accepted to CSCW'25: A Day in Their Shoes.
+Two Paper accepted to CSCW'25: DaModCap and SpeechCap.
 Thanks to all those years of watching dramas and keeping up with variety shows, I got some inspo for making Impact Caption.

 Program Committees